 Both cycle time and lead time are important metrics that can be used as key performance indicators to help measure how effectively your company uses up operational time.
 With these metrics, you can find potential bottlenecks within your operations and address them more quickly and efficiently.
 These bottlenecks could result in longer cycle and lead times, so eliminating them is an excellent way to improve overall efficiency within your business and reduce waste that raises costs.

-At Amper, we offer machine monitoring and operational analytic tools for manufacturers of all sizes.
-Machine monitoring tools allow companies to gain greater visibility into how their equipment is performing — at all times — using non-invasive sensor technology.
 By gathering this real-time data with machine monitoring tools, you can gain greater insights into how long it takes your equipment to produce goods so that you can calculate accurate cycle times and lead times.
-Learn more here.
+Learn a little more about our product!